 - Howard Tayler of Schlock Mercenary is among those born on February 29.

 - Michelle from the webcomic Scrambled Eggs was born on February 29.
 The birthday parties this Dumb Blonde holds every four years have become Cool and Unusual Punishments for the other characters.

 - In one Nedroid comic, Leap Day goes horribly wrong.

-- As noted, Irish folklore marks February 29 as the day women are allowed to propose to men, explain as a deal Saint Bridget struck with Saint Patrick.
+- As noted, Irish folklore marks February 29 as the day women are allowed to propose to men, explained as a deal Saint Bridget struck with Saint Patrick.

-- As a curiosity, when Gaius Julius Caesar had the calendar reformed, the year 46 BC was made 445 days long to get up to date, making it the longest year in history.
+- As a curiosity, when Julius Caesar had the calendar reformed, the year 46 BC was made 445 days long to get up to date (as Pontifex Maximus he was supposed to make yearly fixes in the old Roman Calendar but he was at war or crisis for years, he took the opportunity of calendar reform to get it back on track), making it the longest year in history.

 - Facebook wishes a happy birthday to persons born February 29 twice in the years when there's no February 29 — on February 28 and on March 1.

 - In spaceflight, only one orbital rocket launch has ever occurred on the Leap Day: a Japanese ionospheric research satellite, ISS-1, on February 29, 1976.
 American astronaut Jack Lousma was born on February 29, 1936.